CNL Vanguard Award

 Questions?
 Contact Dr. Joan Stanley, AACN’s Chief Academic Officer, at jstanley@aacnnursing.org or Lynn Gardner, CNC Director of Certification, at lgardner@aacnnursing.org.

-AACN and CNC reserve the right to not present the award in 2025 if it is determined that sufficient qualified applications are not received.
+AACN and CNC reserve the right to not present the award in a given year if it is determined that sufficient qualified applications are not received.